sangduynguyen/ga/README.md

 python main.py
 ```
 ## Note:
-Please watch the video to run this software
+1. Please watch the video to run this software
+2. Please see the pyGATL user manual in the "manual" file